Least Common Multiple Of 7 And 6

 Conclusion

 Now that you have a solid understanding of the LCM, put your knowledge to the test!
-Try solving various LCM problems, explore real-world applications, and share your insights with others.
+In practice, try solving various LCM problems, explore real-world applications, and share your insights with others.
 By actively engaging with the concept, you'll not only reinforce your learning but also discover new and exciting ways to apply the LCM in your daily life.
 What scheduling or synchronization problem can you solve using the LCM today?